-• You will be given three (3) chlorhexidine gluconate 4% sponges or liquid wash from the Pre-Operative Clinic.
-You will purchase two packages of chlorhexidine gluconate 2% wipes from the Pre-Operative Clinic at the time of your pre op appointment.
+• You will purchase two packages of chlorhexidine gluconate 2% wipes from the Pre-Operative Clinic at time of your pre op appointment.

 • Seven (7) days before surgery, stop shaving, clipping, or waxing the hair around the area having surgery (the surgery site).
 This includes the groin area for hip surgery and armpit for shoulder surgery.